-My Mother’s Kitchen is an anecdotal poem which explores the various items that a mother is handing down to her daughter as she moves away.
+My Mother’s Kitchen is an anecdotal poem that explores the various items that a mother is handing down to her daughter as she moves away.
 The mother does not seem to care about these items, and is willing to give up all of her possessions and ‘start from scratch’ so she can move back ‘home’.
 The mother has moved round a lot in her life, ‘it is her ninth time’.

 Structurally, the poem is divided into three stanzas of various lengths.
-The first being 7 lines, the second 5 and the third 8.
+The first being 7 lines, the second 5, and the third 8.
 The rhyme is almost not existent, apart from a final rhyming couplet of ‘trees’ and ‘bees’.
 The truncated structure can be interpreted as a reflection of the mother’s erratic life.
 As the person is constantly moving, the regularity of structure is disrupted, reflecting this movement.
 The varying stanza length could also be a representation of the differing sizes of the objects mentioned in the poem.

-There are a great deal of time periods spanned within the poem.
+There are plenty of time periods spanned within the poem.
 The majority of the poem is looking towards the possible future, with the future ‘will’.
 Yet, flashes of the present, ‘never’, and glimpses of the past ‘used to’ echo throughout the poem.
 This poem is a reflection of a human experience, with the in-between nature of the tenses reflecting the in-betweenness of the immigrating family – moving between one culture and another.